-There are several abnormal situations that can cause a blockage of the circulation of the cerebrospinal fluid.
+There are a number of abnormal situations that can cause a blockage of the circulation of the cerebro-spinal fluid.
 A thin communication between the third and fourth ventricle, called the aqueduct, can become obstructed, leading to fluid accumulating above it and causing dilatation (widening) of the lateral ventricles.
 This is visible on ultrasound as enlarged fluid filled (black) spaces above the level of the obstruction.

-Common causes of ventriculomegaly/hydrocephaly are: -Infections -Cerebral or spinal anomalies
+Common causes of ventriculomegaly/hydrocephaly are:

+- -Infections - -Cerebral or spinal anomalies